-The crimes against persons the Patrol Bureau respond to includes offenses such as homicide, robbery or sexual assault, while crimes against property include burglary, theft, and damage to property.
-Outside of criminal offenses, Patrol Bureau personnel also respond to alarm calls, attempt to locate missing persons, assist motorists, and provide a variety of other services to citizens.
-Overall, patrol officers are generally available to handle any problems that occur during their tour of duty.
+The crimes against persons the Patrol Bureau responds to include, but are not limited to, homicides, robberies, and sexual assaults.
+Patrol officers also investigate crimes against property such as burglary, theft, and vandalism.
+Outside of these and other criminal offenses, patrol officers frequently respond to alarm calls, investigate the report of missing persons, provide assistance to motorists, and offer a plethora of other services to the public.
+Overall, patrol officers are well prepared to address most any circumstance requiring police service.

-The Patrol Bureau, as well as the entire police department, operates under a Community Policing philosophy - a law enforcement approach that emphasizes citizen, government and police partnership.
-It is designed to problem solve and address the causes of crime as well as the fear of crime among citizens.

-Officers assigned to the Patrol Bureau maintain a close working relationship with citizens involved in the [Neighborhood Watch Program](#).
-The program consists of approximately 175 Block Watch Captains.
-These Captains are often times consulted by officers to obtain, or pass along, information important to neighborhood safety and security.
+The Patrol Bureau, as well as the entire police department, operates under a Community Policing philosophy - a law enforcement approach that emphasizes citizen, government, and police partnerships.
+Furthermore, the philosophy is designed to problem solve and address the causes of crime as well as the fear of crime among citizens.
+In the spirit of community policing, officers assigned to the Patrol Bureau maintain a close working relationship with citizens involved in the [Neighborhood Watch Program](#).
+The department is proud to report that participation in the program grew to over 180 Block Watch Captains in 2022.
+These Captains are consulted by officers to obtain or pass along important information regarding neighborhood safety and security.